Islandora/documentation/docs/installation/manual/preparing_a_webserver.md

 ### Enable Apache Mods

-We’re going to enable a couple of mods as well that will be important for later use:
+We’re going to enable a couple of Apache mods that Drupal highly recommends installing, and which are de-facto considered required by Islandora:

 ```bash
 sudo a2enmod ssl